 - What number of questions are on the NCLEX-RN?

 Each participant answers a minimum of 75 and a max of 145 questions.
 You will be asked 15 experimental questions, no matter how often you respond positively or negatively.
-They are used by the test makers as practice questions for upcoming exam questions.
+The test makers use them as practice questions for upcoming exam questions.

 - How long should I have to study for the NCLEX-RN?